The Project | Project Benefits | Malta’s Outlook | EU Strategy| ICM’s Role

 Offshore Renewable Energy Project

-EU Strategy on Offshore RES
+EU Strategy on Offshore Renewable Deployment

 Malta’s Outlook